Advanced Training Opportunities for 2019-2020

 CaPS has cultivated a well-rounded training experience for doctoral-level psychology and counselor education students, psychiatric residents, and Masters level counseling and social work interns.

-At CaPS, our overarching approach to psychotherapy is strongly influenced by developmental and psychodynamic understandings of human functioning and treatment.
-We offer a rich learning experience designed to foster greater competency, whether as a social worker or as a therapist fostering a deeper understanding of the psychotherapy process, especially as applied to practice in a university setting.
-In accordance with PAACT 153 requirements, all trainees must pass the following background checks: PA criminal history, child abuse, and FBI finger printing.
+At CaPS, our overarching approach to psychotherapy is influenced by developmental, humanistic, and psychodynamic understandings of human functioning and treatment.
+We offer a rich learning experience designed to foster greater competency, whether as a social worker or as a therapist fostering a deeper understanding of the psychotherapy process, in a university setting.
+In accordance with PA ACT 153 requirements, all trainees must pass the following background checks: PA criminal history, child abuse, and FBI finger printing.

 Doctoral Practicum and Psychiatric Resident Trainees

-Starting January 1, 2018 through February 15, 2018, we will be accepting CVs from doctoral students and psychiatric residents with significant previous direct individual therapy experience for our 2018-19 psychotherapy training cohort.
+We will be accepting CVs from psychology doctoral students and psychiatric residents with significant previous direct individual therapy experience for our 2019-20 psychotherapy training cohort.

 Doctoral Psychology Interns

 We are currently participating in the APPIC match process as an APPIC member; we are a “non-APA site.”
 Our National Matching Service number is 227911.
-We have three psychology internship placements open, beginning August 2018, and priority will be given to applications submitted through the APPIC/NMS process by November 15, 2017.
-This internship opportunity is for a full calendar year (August 1, 2018 – July 31, 2019), and interns must be able to commit to 37.5 hours per week.
-Training Brochure 2017-2018 (pdf)
+We have three psychology internship placements open, that begin every August, and priority is given to applications submitted through the APPIC/NMS.
+This internship opportunity is for a full calendar year (August 1 – July 31), and interns must be able to commit to 37.5 hours per week.
+Training Brochure 2019-2020 (pdf)

 Masters level Social Work and Counseling Trainees

-Beginning January 1st, 2018 through February 15th, 2018, second-year M.S.W. and M.A. in Counseling students may apply for an internship at CaPS.
-We will be accepting CVs from second year students seeking a direct-practice training experience as part of our frontline Triage, Consultation and Case Management team (TCC).
+This is a training opportunity for second year M.S.W. and M.A. in Counseling students seeking a direct-practice training experience as part of our frontline Triage, Consultation and Case Management team (TCC).